Choctaw language: Active verbs

 When a transitive verb occurs with more than one agreement prefix, I prefixes precede II and III prefixes:

 For intransitive verbs, the subjects of active verbs typically have class I agreement.
 Because third-person objects are unmarked, intransitive active verbs are indistinguishable in form from transitive active verbs with a third-person direct object.

 Stative verbs

 Rev. Cyrus Byington worked nearly 50 years translating the Bible into Choctaw.
 He traveled with the Choctaws from Mississippi to Indian Territory after their forced relocation.

-The subjects of stative verbs typically have II agreement.
+The subjects of stative verbs typically have class II agreement.
 A small set of psychological verbs have subjects with class III agreement.

 Negatives

 The set of agreement markers labelled N above is used with negatives.
 Negation is multiply marked, requiring that an agreement marker from the N set replace the ordinary I agreement, the verb appear in the lengthened grade (see discussion below), and that the suffix /-o(k)-/ follow the verb, with deletion of the preceding final vowel.
 The optional suffix /-kii/ may be added after /-o(k)-/.
 Consider the following example:

 Compare this with the affirmative counterpart:

 To make this example negative, the 1sI suffix /-li/ is replaced by the 1sN prefix /ak-/; the verb root iya is lengthened and accented to yield íiya; the suffix /-o/ is added, the final vowel of iiya is deleted, and the suffix /-kii/ is added.